-• VERED, a topical cream containing 5% E-BPO, which we are developing for the treatment of subtype II (papulopustular) rosacea.
+Epsolay®, a topical cream containing 5% encapsulated benzoyl peroxide, which we are developing for the treatment of subtype II (papulopustular) rosacea.
 Rosacea is a chronic skin disease characterized by facial redness, inflammatory lesions, burning and stinging.
 According to the U.S. National Rosacea Society, approximately 16 million people in the United States are affected by rosacea.
 According to a study we commissioned, approximately 4.8 million people in the United States experience subtype II symptoms.
 Subtype II rosacea is characterized by small, dome-shaped erythematous papules, tiny surmounting pustules on the central aspects of the face, solid facial erythema and edema, and thickening/overgrowth of skin.
-Subtype II rosacea resembles acne, except that comedones are absent, and patients may report associated burning and stinging sensations.
-We evaluated VERED in a double blind, randomized, dose-ranging Phase II clinical trial involving 92 adult subjects at ten centers in the United States.
-In this trial, VERED showed statistically significant improvements in the Investigator Global Assessment, or IGA, pre-defined co-primary efficacy endpoint and in the percent change in inflammatory lesion count at week 12, as compared to vehicle.
-VERED was also well tolerated in this trial.
+Subtype II rosacea resembles acne, except that comedowns are absent, and patients may report associated burning and stinging sensations.
+We evaluated Epsolay® in a double blind, randomized, dose-ranging Phase II clinical trial involving 92 adult subjects at ten centers in the United States.
+In this trial, Epsolay® showed statistically significant improvements in the Investigator Global Assessment, or IGA, pre-defined co-primary efficacy endpoint and in the percent change in inflammatory lesion count at week 12, as compared to vehicle.
+Epsolay® was also well tolerated in this trial.
 Current topical therapies for subtype II rosacea are limited due to tolerability concerns.
 For example, BPO, a common therapy for acne, is not used for the treatment of subtype II rosacea due to side effects.
-As encapsulated BPO, VERED is designed to redefine the standard of care for the treatment of subtype II rosacea.
-If approved, we expect VERED to be the first product containing BPO that is marketed for the treatment of subtype II rosacea.
-Based on feedback received at our End of Phase II meeting with the FDA, we expect to commence two pivotal Phase III trials for VERED in the United States in the first half of 2018 and expect to report top-line data from these trials in 2019.
+As encapsulated BPO, Epsolay®is designed to redefine the standard of care for the treatment of subtype II rosacea.
+If approved, we expect Epsolay® to be the first product containing BPO that is marketed for the treatment of subtype II rosacea.
+In June 2018, we announced dosing of the first subject in our pivotal Phase III clinical program of Epsolay® in subjects with papulopustular rosacea.
+The program is being conducted in accordance with an SPA agreement with the FDA regarding the design of the pivotal trials.
+The program consists of two randomized, multi-center, double-blind, vehicle-controlled clinical trials at approximately 50 sites in the United States.
+Each pivotal trial is planned to enroll 350 subjects in a 2:1 ratio of Epsolay in comparison to its vehicle, with a power of greater than 90%.
+In September 2018, we announced that we had completed enrollment of half of the patients in our pivotal Phase III clinical trials of Epsolay®, and we commenced a long-term safety study.
+We expect to report top-line data from these trials in 2019.